istex/istex-merge/README.md

 This file describes the fields that will be present in the generated merged document.

 **Note**:
-`co-reference` can merge the data coming from all sources.
+`istex-merge` can merge the data coming from all sources.
 The two possible scenarios are:
 - Fields with a simple value (like a string): you can specify a path to where the merged data will be in the final object.
 In the example above, the `sourceUid` field is merged and placed into `sourceUids` (we make it plurial because the value becomes an array).
 - Fields with an array value (like `_business.duplicates`): a property (`sourceUid` in the example above) must be used to discriminate the values and remove potential duplicates if the values are objects.